5 Surprising Travel Blog Income Reports

 1. Ad Revenue

-While not all bloggers choose to do this and can earn income from other sources like courses or digital products, it’s a highly profitable and passive way to make money, especially as you begin to get a lot of website traffic.
+While not all bloggers choose to do this and can earn income from other sources like affiliates or digital products, it’s a more-passive way to make money, especially if you get a lot of website traffic.

 The most popular ad revenue affiliate programs are: